Super Soft M&M Cookies are here to make this week a million times better.

 - 1/2 teaspoon baking soda

-- Place a 1 1/2 to 2 Tablespoon dollop of dough on a parchment lined baking sheet.
+- Stir in M&M candies, and chocolate chips if using.
+Place a 1 1/2 to 2 Tablespoon dollop of dough on the baking sheet.
 Bake for 11-12 minutes, until edges just become golden brown.
 Let cool on pan for 2-3 minutes until set enough to transfer to a cooling rack.